mlytics/mly-stream-sdk-guide/Web SDK/Player Integrations/Video.js/React/npm/README.md

 # Quick Start | Integrate SDK to Video.js via React

-> This way of integration directly via NPM is experimental due to its requirement for complex configurations and potential compatibility issues.
-> It is highly recommended that integration by including `driver` and `Video.js` scripts in `public/index.html` instead.
+> ⚠️ This way of integration directly via NPM is experimental due to its requirement for complex configurations and potential compatibility issues.
+It is highly recommended to integrate by including `driver` and `Video.js` scripts in `public/index.html` instead.

 ## Install Video.js

 Install `Video.js` package.

-> We are currently supporting `Video.js` of which version should be lower than `v8.0.0`.
+> ⚠️ We are currently supporting `Video.js` of which version should be lower than `v8.0.0`.

 ```bash
 npm install video.js@7.21.5